AmitBaroi/Bash-shell-scripting/Lesson 2 - Working with variables and parameters/Notes.md

   - Variables defined here are included in subshells from that point on
   - User specific versions can be used in `~/.bashrc`

 ## 2.5 Sourcing

+- By using sourcing the contents of one script can be included in another script
+- This is a very common method to separate static script code from dynamic content
+  - This dynamic content often consists of variables and functions
+- Use the `source` command or the `.` command to source scripts
+- Do not use `exit` at the end of a script that needs to be sourced

 ## 2.6 Quoting

+Special characters in bash:

+`~` 	Home directory

+`` ` 	Command substitution

+`#` 	Comment

+`$`	 Variable expression

+`&`	 Background job

+`*` 	String wildcard

+`(` 	Start subshell

+`)` 	End subshell

+`\` 	Quote next character

+`'` 	Strong quote

+`"` 	Weak quote

+`|` 	Pipe (Output of one command will be input for another)

+`[`	 Start character set wildcard

+`]`	 End character set wildcard

+`{` 	Start command block

+`}` 	End command block

+`;`	 Shell command separator

+`<` 	Input redirect

+`>` 	Output redirect

+`/` 	Pathname directory separator

+`?`	 Single character wildcard

+### Understanding command line parsing

+- When a command is interpreted by the shell, the shell interprets all special characters
+  - This process is known as *command line parsing*
+- Commands themselves may interpret parts of the command line as well
+- To ensure that a special character is interpreted by the command and not by the shell, use quoting

+### Quoting

+- Quoting is used to treat special characters literally
+- If a string of characters is surrounded with single quotation marks, all characters are stripped of the special meaning they may have
+  - Imagine `echo 2 * 3 > 5`, which would be interpreted
+  - Or imagine `find .-name "*.doc"` which ensures that `find` interprets *.doc and not the shell
+- Double quotes are *weak quotes* and treat only some special characters as special
+  - Ignores pipe characters, aliases, tilde substitution, wildcard expression, and splitting into words using delimiters
+  - Allows parameter substitution, command substitution, and arithmetic expression evaluation
+- Best practice: use single quotes unless you specifically need parameter, command or arithmetic substitution
+- A backslash can be used to escape one character following it

 ## 2.7 Handling script arguments

+- Any argument that was used when starting a script, can be dealt with from within the script
+- Use `$1`, `$2` and so on to refer to the first, the second etc. argument
+- Use `$0` to refer to the name of the script itself
+- Use `${nn}`or `shift` to refer to arguments beyond 9
+- Arguments that are stored in `$1` etc. are read only and cannot be changed from within the script

+### Handling arguments the smart way

+- Referring to arguments one by one, works only if the amount of arguments is known beforehand
+- If this is not the case, we can use `for` to loop over all the possible arguments
+- Use `$@` to refer to all arguments provided, where all arguments can be treated one by one (returns an array of the arguments)
+- Use `$#` to count the number of arguments provided
+- Use `$*` if you need a single string that contains all arguments

 ## 2.8 Understanding the need to use shift

+- Shift removes the first argument from the list of arguments, so the second argument is shifted forward and gets stored in `$1`
+- Shift is useful in older shell versions that do not understand `${10}` etc.

 ## 2.9 Using command substitution